grafana/agent/docs/sources/flow/reference/components/loki.process.md

 ```

 #### Supported functions
-As mentioned before, the `template` stage supports all functions from the
+In addition to supporting all functions from the [sprig package](http://masterminds.github.io/sprig/), the `template` stage supports the following custom functions.
-[sprig package](http://masterminds.github.io/sprig/) as well as the following
-custom functions

-##### ToLower & ToUpper
+##### ToLower and ToUpper
-`ToLower` and `ToUpper` convert the entire string respectively to lowercase and
+`ToLower` and `ToUpper` convert the entire string to lowercase and
-uppercase.
+uppercase, respectively.

 Examples:
 ```river